buildbot/buildbot/master/docs/developer/auth.rst

 Buildbot's HTTP authentication subsystem supports a rich set of information about users:

 * User credentials: Username and proof of ownership of that username.
 * User information: Additional information about the user, including

     * email address
     * full name
     * group membership

 * Avatar information: a small image to represent the user.

 Buildbot's authentication subsystem is designed to support several authentication modes:

 * Simple username/password authentication.
     The Buildbot UI prompts for a username and password and the backend verifies them.

-    * External authentication by an HTTP Proxy
+* External authentication by an HTTP Proxy.
     An HTTP proxy in front of Buildbot performs the authentication and passes the verified username to Buildbot in an HTTP Header.

 * Authentication by a third-party website.
     Buildbot sends the user to another site such as GitHub to authenticate and receives a trustworty assertion of the user's identity from that site.

 Implementation
 --------------